accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.7/index.md

 ---
-title: On each Web page, are [sudden changes in luminosity or flashing effects](#sudden-change-of-luminosity-or-flashing-effect) used appropriately?
+title: On each web page, are [sudden changes in brightness or flashing effects](#sudden-change-in-brightness-or-flashing-effect) used correctly?
 ---